 Humans have an essential part to play, even in the cutting-edge world of systematic investing.

 Winton’s investment strategies are best described as systematic, due to the way we use algorithms to determine our positions in financial markets.
-At first glance, systematic investing can seem mysterious and complicated, especially when compared to investing with a human fund managers, who often use stories and anecdotes to explain investment decisions.
+At first glance, systematic investing can seem mysterious and complicated, especially when compared to investing with human fund managers, who often use stories and anecdotes to explain investment decisions.

 In reality, the opposite is true: algorithms are just rules for processing data, which respond to new information in a consistent, repeatable manner.
 The precision of these rules allows us to judge what portfolios our algorithms would have chosen at any given time during the history of the financial markets – and why.